Known4225/Logic-Gates-OpenGL/README.md

 Consider three POWER components, wired as such:\
 A -> B -> C\
 If the wire A -> B was created before wire B -> C, then turning A on will turn C on in the next tick.\
-If the wire B -> C was creaetd before wire A -> B, then turning A on will turn C on in the tick after the next.\
+If the wire B -> C was created before wire A -> B, then turning A on will turn C on in the tick after the next.\
 This is bad.
-There should bot be a difference.
+There should not be a difference.
 But I don't know how to fix it.\
 The obvious solution would be to order wires in memory, such that any wire that has B as an output comes BEFORE any wire that has B as an input.\
 But that will break if you have A -> B and B -> A. Which one should go first?
 This is an unsolvable problem.\
 But I want consistent behaviour, so I have to think of something to do about this.\